kwaldenphd/eda-pandas/README.md

 - Mutliple tables can be concatenated row-rise or column-wise using the `.concat()` function
 - SQL-style joins can be accomplished using `.merge()`

-<blockquote>Q7: In your own words, provide a description for .concat() and .merge().
+<blockquote>Q7: In your own words, provide a description for the .concat() and .merge() functions.
 What do these functions do?
 How are they different?</blockquote>

-<blockquote>Q8: Write sample code for both functions.
+<blockquote>Q8: Write sample code for both the .concat() and .merge() functions.
 Include code + comments.</blockquote>

-<blockquote>Q9: Describe how you are thinking about needing to use these functions for the data you plan to work with in the final project.</blockquote>
+<blockquote>Q9: Describe how you are thinking about needing to use the .concat() and .merge() functions for the data you plan to work with in the final project.</blockquote>

 # Renaming, Mapping, and Reindexing